Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation

 \subsection{Coverage and uncertainty visualisation}

-We visualise the coverage and uncertainty of our label prior from Eq.~\eqref{eq:metrics} at each training epoch for IDN CIFAR10/100 and CIFAR10N setups in Fig.~\ref{fig:three graphs}.
-In all cases, label coverage increases as training progresses, indicating that our label prior tends to always cover the clean label.
-In fact, coverage reaches nearly 100\% for CIFAR10 at 20\% IDN and 96\% for 50\% IDN.
-For CIFAR100 at 50\% IDN, we achieve 84\% coverage, and for CIFAR10N "worse", we reach 90\% coverage.
-In terms of clean label uncertainty and noisy label uncertainty, we observe a clear gap between different training samples.
-For clean label uncertainty, we notice a steady reduction as training progresses for all datasets, which indicates that our $p(\mathbf{y})$ can recover the desired one-hot label for clean labeled samples.
-For noisy label samples, we notice $p(\mathbf{y})$ has high uncertainty during training, which regularizes the training of the noisy label samples.
+We visualize the coverage and uncertainty of our label prior from Eq.~\eqref{eq:metrics} at each training epoch for CIFAR-10/100 with IDN and CIFAR-10N setups in Fig.~\ref{fig:three graphs}.
+In all cases, label coverage increases as training progresses, indicating that our label prior tends to cover the clean label.
+In fact, coverage reaches nearly 100\% for CIFAR-10 at 20\% IDN and 96\% for 50\% IDN.
+For CIFAR-100 at 50\% IDN, we achieve 84\% coverage, and for CIFAR-10N ``Worse,'' we reach 90\% coverage.
+In terms of clean-label uncertainty and noisy-label uncertainty, we observe a clear gap between different training samples.
+For clean-label uncertainty, we notice a steady reduction as training progresses for all datasets, which indicates that our $p(\mathbf{y})$ can recover the desired one-hot label for clean-labeled samples.
+For noisy-label samples, we notice that $p(\mathbf{y})$ has high uncertainty during training, which regularizes the training of noisy-label samples.

-In the rightmost column of Fig.~\ref{fig:three graphs}, we plot the clean and noisy label uncertainty by replacing the $\bar{\mathbf{y}}$ (i.e., the class probability distribution produced by $q(\mathbf{y}|\mathbf{x})$) in Eq.~\eqref{eq:loss_gmm} with transition output $p(\tilde{\mathbf{y}} | \mathbf{y}, \mathbf{x})$, which follows traditional small-loss criterion~\cite{li2020dividemix}.
-This modification affects the calculation of $w_i$ in Eq.~\eqref{eq:loss_gmm} and $p(\mathbf{y})$ construction.
-In this case, we observe a significantly unstable uncertainty of $p(\mathbf{y})$ for both clean and noisy label samples.
-This highlights the importance of our $q(\mathbf{y}|\mathbf{x})$ trained under PLS and its contribution in the construction of sample-wise $p(\mathbf{y})$.
-The results suggest that our label prior distribution is effective at selecting the correct clean label while reducing the number of label candidates during training.
+In the rightmost column of Fig.~\ref{fig:three graphs}, we plot the clean and noisy-label uncertainty by replacing $\bar{\mathbf{y}}$ (i.e., the class-probability distribution produced by $q(\mathbf{y}|\mathbf{x})$) in Eq.~\eqref{eq:loss_gmm} with the transition output $p(\tilde{\mathbf{y}}| \mathbf{y}, \mathbf{x})$, which follows the traditional small-loss criterion~\cite{li2020dividemix}.
+This modification affects the calculation of $w_{i}$ in Eq.~\eqref{eq:loss_gmm} and the construction of $p(\mathbf{y})$.

+In this case, we observe highly unstable uncertainty in $p(\mathbf{y})$ for both clean and noisy-label samples.
+This highlights the importance of our $q(\mathbf{y}|\mathbf{x})$ trained with PLS and its contribution to the construction of sample-wise $p(\mathbf{y})$.
+These results suggest that our label-prior distribution effectively selects the correct clean label while reducing the number of label candidates during training.